Old-age-security hypothesis: Barbara Entwistle

 Also, Barbara calls into question the thesis adopted before her that all nations react to the same innovations in the same way.
 The results of her work do not confirm either the assumption of homogeneity (that all nations react in the same way) or heterogeneity.
 For example, in developed countries, the decline in fertility due to the introduction of pensions turned out to be less than the forecast showed.
-The greatest influence of pensions had on the developing countries and the countries of Latin America, and of the studied 1960, 1965 and 1970, the effect was most pronounced in 1970. (pp. 252-253).
+The greatest influence of pensions had on the developing countries and the countries of Latin America, and of the studied 1960, 1965 and 1970, the effect was most pronounced in 1970.